-By the way: did you ever wonder why the double bass is called a “double” bass?
+(By the way: did you ever wonder why the double bass is called a “double” bass?
 In French, the old word for a violoncello is “un basse”.
-Today, the double bass is called “contrabasse” in French, but the old name was simply that it was “twice as low,” hence, a “double basse”.
+Today, the double bass is called “contrabasse” in French, but the old name was simply that it was “twice as low,” hence, a “double basse”.)

-Not many luthiers are even willing to build a bass, since they are a huge project, and take a great deal of time, effort and money.
+Not many luthiers are even willing to build a bass: they are a huge project, and take a great deal of time, effort and money.
 None of my teachers ever built one at all.
-I found a book by Peter Chandler, called “So, You Want to Make a Double Bass.”
+But I found a book by Peter Chandler, called “So, You Want to Make a Double Bass.”
 It had nearly all the information I needed to build the bass, but not a great deal about set-up.
 I bought another book by Chuck Traeger which explained more about set-up, called “Setup And Repair of the Double Bass for Optimum Sound.”

-One of the things that impressed me from the beginning, is that, inside the front page of Mr. Chandler’s book is a photograph of all the raw materials with which he started out, in order to build the bass whose building is chronicled in the book.
-The stack of materials weighed 115 pounds.
+From the beginning, I saw inside the front page of Mr. Chandler’s book a photograph of all the raw materials for a bass.
+He used these specific materials to build the bass shown in the book.
+The stack weighed 115 pounds.
 The finished bass weighed 20 pounds.
 So he had to carve away 95 pounds of waste wood, to make that bass!